MizTangerine/README_Generator/README.md

 ## Description

-This is a command-line interface utilizingThis is a Command-Line Interface utilizing Inquirer JS, used to generate a README in a less time consuming manner.
+This is a Command-Line Interface utilizing Inquirer JS, used to generate a README in a less time consuming manner.

 ![Example](assets/Example.gif)